 Some Korea Highlights

 Go skiing.
-Korea is home to a couple-dozen ski resorts, and the city of Pyeongchang is set to host the 2018 Winter Olpymics.
-The alpine events are to be held at Yongpyong, a resort around 2.5 hours from Seoul (soon to be 1 hour, with a new KTX line entering service in late 2017).
+Korea is home to fifteen ski resorts, and the county of Pyeongchang is set to host the 2018 Winter Olpymics.
+The best skiing is in Gangwon-do province (where Pyeongchang is located), generally about 2.5 hours from Seoul (soon to be 1 hour, with a new KTX line entering service in late 2017).
 If that’s too far, there are some smaller hills closer to Seoul which you can reach using free resort shuttles or city transport.

 Go hiking – this is an extremely popular pastime in Korea, and the weekends see armies of Gortex-clad elderly Koreans marching up the mountains – and often then off-setting the health benefits with bottles of makgeolli (a fermented rice drink) on the summit!
 The country consists almost entirely of mountainous terrain, and you can do some really satisfying day hikes without even leaving the city.